lineartimer/WebAppStarterPack/doc/notes.md

 - You can manage the created service principals on the Azure Portal under Microsoft Entra ID -> App registrations -> All applications
 - To go back to a previous version, go to the Actions tab on GitHub, select the last successful workflow and click Re-run all jobs
 - If the website is being loaded while the GitHub actions are running, the push may fail silently
+- The IP ranges used for running GitHub actions can be found at https://api.github.com/meta (look for the actions part)

 # Backend development